 Once you have enough water in the container, put something heavy on top of the rags.

-This will make sure they do not float and will instead stay under the water while they are transported.
+This will ensure they do not float and stay under the water while they are transported.

-If needed, add more water to keep all of the rags completely submerged.
+If needed, add more water to keep all of the rags wholly submerged.

 Look at the container and be sure that it is completely sealed.